 Flexibility is key here too, and the Odyssey's three-row seating is much more spacious and useful than the seven-passenger configuration in the Quest.
 The eight-passenger, three-row Odyssey has a third-row seat that folds flat into the floor to create a longer load space; the Quest's third row folds down but not into the floor, leaving tiered cargo spaces that can be convenient or a nuisance, depending on your needs.

 For entertaining the troops, you'll have to buy more expensive minivans, regardless of brand.
 Both Honda and Nissan offer goodies like a DVD entertainment system and power sliding doors and tailgates, and neither has the trick features like Chrysler's in-car wireless internet.
-The HondaVAC vaccum system in the Odyssey Touring Elite wins here; it's well integrated and it's just plain clever.
+The HondaVAC vacuum system in the Odyssey Touring Elite wins here; it's well integrated and it's just plain clever.

 Finally, for performance, both the Quest and Odyssey depend on V-6 engines for performance.
-The Honda sports a six-speed automatic and the Quest uses a continuously variable transmission to eke out better acceleration and gas mileage.
+The Honda sports a 6-speed automatic and the Quest uses a continuously variable transmission to eke out better acceleration and gas mileage.
 The Quest handles pretty well, nearly as well as the benchmark Honda, but its drivetrain emits a little more noise and does much worse on city fuel economy tests than the Honda.
 Neither model offers all-wheel drive, either: Toyota's Sienna is the only minivan left in that market segment.

 Fully trimmed, both vans top $40,000, a number that would make us nervous in the face of future college bills.
 Moderately equipped, the Odyssey still strikes us as the better buy thanks to superior safety scores and its better interior room.
 If you want a frugal, flexible minivan with a rock-bottom price, we'd also seek out the base Toyota Sienna or better yet, the value-packed versions of the Dodge Grand Caravan, which leads the functionality and feature race while posting some unimpressive crash-test scores of its own.